-A. Accumulation Trusts vs. Conduit Trusts
+A. Accumulation Trusts versus Conduit Trusts

-A "see-through" trust may be structured as an accumulation trust or a conduit trust.
+A "see through" trust may be structured as an accumulation trust or a conduit trust.
 As indicated by their names, an accumulation trust allows distributions from a retirement account to be retained (accumulated) in trust, while a conduit trust requires distributions from a retirement account to be further distributed to the trust's beneficiaries within the tax year.
+Whether the trust is a conduit trust or an accumulation trust will dictate whether the life expectancies of only "primary beneficiaries" (the first persons to receive retirement account distributions under the plan) or both primary beneficiaries and "potential remainder beneficiaries" (the persons who would take the remaining retirement account distributions if the primary beneficiaries died before the benefits had been entirely distributed) are considered to calculate the annual required minimum distribution (RMD).

-1. Conduit Trusts

-- a.
-A conduit trust requires all distributions from the retirement account to be distributed to the beneficiary within the taxable year. - b.
+- 1. Conduit Trusts - a.
+A conduit trust requires all distributions from the retirement account to be distributed to the beneficiary within the tax year. - b.
 If a conduit trust is set up as a separate trust rather than a pot trust (see section III(B) below), it will be considered a "safe harbor" to qualify as a "see-through" trust. - c.
-The life expectancy of the oldest current beneficiary is the only life expectancy considered in determining the annual required minimum distribution (RMD); remainder beneficiaries are not considered. - d.
-The current beneficiary will pay all income taxes on the retirement benefits. - i.
+The life expectancy of the oldest primary beneficiary is used to calculate RMD; potential remainder beneficiaries are disregarded. - d.
+Each beneficiary will pay all income taxes on the retirement benefits received.
 The "kiddie tax" may apply. - e.
-If the beneficiary to whom the retirement account distributions must be distributed is a minor, the funds will need to be distributed to the beneficiary's custodian for the minor's benefit, to an UTMA, or to a court-appointed conservator. - i.
-Even through this immediate distribution may seem to defeat the purpose of naming a trust as beneficiary of the retirement account, using the conduit trust prevents the beneficiary from electing a lump sum payout or accessing all retirement account assets once he/she reaches the age of majority.
+If the beneficiary to whom the retirement account distributions must be distributed is a minor, the funds will need to be distributed to the beneficiary's custodian for the minor's benefit, to an UTMA account, or to a court-appointed conservator.
+Even though this immediate distribution may seem to defeat the purpose of naming a trust as beneficiary of the retirement account, using the conduit trust prevents the beneficiary from electing a lump sum payout or accessing all retirement account assets once he/she reaches the age of majority.